mudandstars/simple-historizations/README.md

     ...
 }
 ```
-4. Run the artisan command to make the required models and migrations:
+4. Run the artisan command to make the required models and migrations and migrate your database:
 ```
 sail artisan make-historization-files
+sail artisan migrate
 ```
 ---
 You are all set up now.
 On subsequent updates to the model, an instance of the specified HistorizationModel will be created when the column_to_historize changes.